-Clean vinyl blinds with a damp cloth.
+Clean vinyl or aluminum vertical blinds with a damp cloth.
 Leave a light film of detergent on the vanes to reduce static electricity.

-Clean as far into the eyelet holes as possible at the end of each row of mini blinds.
+Clean as far into the eyelet holes of wood blinds as possible at the end of each row of mini blinds.

-Don't scrub too energetically, however: You may end up removing more than just the grunge.
+Don't scrub too energetically, however: You may end up removing more than just the grunge from your wood blinds.
 You might also remove the surface design or color.